Journaly/journaly/README.md

 ### Running Journaly

-To run the entire app in local development mode, simply run `npm run dev` from the root of the project!
+To run the entire app in local development mode, simply run `npm run dev` from the `packages/web` directory!

 **NOTE: the playground is currently not working, we are working on fixing this.
 This doesn't impact your ability to work on the project**